What is a “gift” at law?

 In a sexual assault trial where there are two versions of the same events, what is the role of the trial judge in determining whether the accused has proven his case beyond a reasonable doubt?
 (Newfoundland and Labrador, Canada)

-What is the legal test for calling evidence in a sexual assault case?
+What is the test for overturning an interim order made at an interim hearing?
 (Newfoundland and Labrador, Canada)

 X